efulgencio/LearningPath/README.md

 **About notifications**

-// In directory Swift/Mapss_Notifications is the proyect about UNLocationNotificationTrigger

 Location Notifications with UNLocationNotificationTrigger

-// In directory swift/notification
 Push Notifications Tutorial: Getting Started

 Push Notifications Tutorial for iOS: Rich Push Notifications

 **MAPS**